 When I first thought about going all the way to Neheimer Strasse, my goal was to see a giant blue starling mural and the controversial “bloody refugee” mural.
-These murals are part of the One Wall Mural Project organized by the guys at Urban Nation, whose name might be familiar to you if you read our article about the street art museum they are planning in Berlin.
+These murals are part of the One Wall Mural Project organized by the guys at Urban Nation, whose name might be familiar to you if you read our article about the street art museum built in Berlin.

-If you are asking yourself why there are such cool street art murals in an area of Berlin like Reinickendorf you have to understand how the One Wall Mural Project works.
-Their idea is to bring art and refresh neighborhoods in need of positive light and something to fill the people of the area with something cheerful.
+Suppose you are asking yourself why there are such cool street art murals in an area of Berlin like Reinickendorf, you have to understand how the One Wall Mural Project works.
+Their idea is to bring art and refresh neighbourhoods in need of positive light and something to fill the area’s people with something cheerful.
 This is why you have to take the subway all the way there to see them.
 But, I can assure you, it is worth it.

 Neheimer Strasse Murals

 Now, let me talk about those huge murals.
-I going to start with the giant blue starling mural by Super A and Collin van der Sluijs.
-These artists from Netherlands teamed up earlier in 2016 to paint a phenomenal mural called Starling on the side of one of the many residential buildings in this part of Berlin.
+I will start with the giant blue starling mural by Super A and Collin van der Sluijs.
+These artists from the Netherlands teamed up earlier in 2016 to paint a phenomenal mural called Starling on the side of one of the many residential buildings in this part of Berlin.

 But this mural is not supposed to be the cute thing people are getting used to see in street art.
 This is a larger than life painted political statement that could only appear in a city like Berlin.
 Personally, this is my favorite mural from all the one Urban Nation did in this area close to the Tegel Lake.
 It is more than just something nice to look at.
 There is a meaning to it.
 There is something to makes you think and this is what art is supposed to do.